What Is The ‘Raw Water Movement’?

 The water then undergoes a process of fluoridation.
 Many studies have been done over the controversial chemical fluoride and its presence in drinking water.
 Harvard University took data from over 27 studies that were carried out for 22 years and linked fluoride exposure to neurological and cognitive function in children.
 The results were published in The Journal of Environment Health Sciences and concluded that fluoride found in drinking water resulted in lower IQ scored among children.

 In a 2007 report, the World Health Organization suggests that water treatment is the accepted practice simply because it is considered the lesser of two evils.
-It states “chemical contaminants of drinking-water are often considered a lower priority than microbial contaminants, because adverse health effects from chemical contaminants are generally associated with long-term exposures, whereas the effects from microbial contaminants are usually immediate.
+It states “chemical contaminants of drinking-water are often considered a lower priority than microbial contaminants because adverse health effects from chemical contaminants are generally associated with long-term exposures, whereas the effects from microbial contaminants are usually immediate.
 Nonetheless, chemicals in water supplies can cause very serious problems.”
 In lay terms, this means the government is happy to risk the population’s long-term health, and expose the masses to potentially lethal diseases, to prevent acute illness from contaminated water.

-Scary chemical side-effects aside, Singh also makes another valid point about water treatment: “you’re going to get 99 percent of the bad stuff out, but now you have dead water.”
+Scary chemical side-effects aside, Singh also makes another valid point about water treatment: “you’re going to get 99 per cent of the bad stuff out, but now you have dead water.”
 Again, his philosophies are right on the money, in more ways than one.

 You see, unprocessed water contains microscopic dissolved minerals, typically found in the rocks from which it originates.
 It provides your body with essential minerals such as calcium, magnesium and potassium, as well as other health-enhancing elements.

-Of course, this only applies to springs which are naturally high in these elements and also low in bacterium and other impurities.
+Of course, this only applies to springs which are naturally high in these elements and also low in the bacterium and other impurities.

 Sadly this is the crux of the problem with the raw water movement; the distinction between ‘natural’ and ‘healthy’.
 In the US, governance surrounding water quality is lax.
 Often random checks conducted by inspectors from the Food and Drug Administration brings about the sole assessment of the water and bacteria level measurement.
 And this only occurs in the operations which happen, by chance, to be selected for audit.
-Commercial water businesses can trade without quality measures in place and, in many regions, they are not even required to provide a nutritional breakdown on packaging.
+Commercial water businesses can trade without quality measures in place and, in many regions, they are not even required to provide a nutritional breakdown on the packaging.
 There is also no regulation for home-sourced water.

 In recent years the World Health Organization has documented alarming data about the high levels of inorganic arsenic in groundwater in many developed countries, including the US.